 Flash Drive Security

-If you are using your flash drive to store extremely sensitive information, you must look into more robust security measures.
+You must look into more robust security measures using your flash drive to store extremely sensitive information.
 The good news is you can now get flash drives with physical pins to access the drive.
-Furthermore, there are additional encryption tools you can use to access the drive as well as the files within the drive.
+Furthermore, you can use additional encryption tools to access the drive and the files within the drive.

 Even though USB 2.0 (60MBs transfer rate) is still around, USB 3.0 is now the standard manufacturers are using.
 Technically, 3.0 is supposed to have top speeds of 5Gbps, but many factors come to play in achieving those numbers.